nmshd/documentation/_docs_integrate/create-attributes-for-peer.md

 ### Example of creating an IdentityAttribute

 We assume that the Integrator of the Sender wants to create an IdentityAttribute of type [EMailAddress]({% link _docs_integrate/attribute-values.md %}#emailaddress) for the Recipient.
 To request the creation of this IdentityAttribute, the Sender needs to insert it into the `attribute` property of the [CreateAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#createattributerequestitem) contained within the `items` property of the [Request]({% link _docs_integrate/data-model-overview.md %}#request) for creating Attributes.
 As the IdentityAttribute should be owned by the Recipient, an empty string is specified for its `owner` property.
-If the Sender sends the corresponding [Request via a Message]({% link _docs_integrate/create-attributes-for-peer.md %}#request-via-message), the Address of the Recipient could alternatively be specified explicitly.
+If the Sender sends the corresponding [Request via a Message]({% link _docs_integrate/create-attributes-for-peer.md %}#request-via-message), the address of the Recipient could alternatively be specified explicitly.
 In our example, we have chosen to set the value of the `mustBeAccepted` property of the CreateAttributeRequestItem to `true`.
 Please note that the `<...>` notation is used as a placeholder for the actual data as usual.

 ```jsonc
 {